vgmcglaughlin/angular2-cordova-starter/README.md

 Necessary changes to get it running:
 * Need to remove base href line from index.html (need to look at downstream effects)
 * starter-app.component.css cannot be empty, throws an error if it is
-* Use ng cli prod build to remove ember cli dependency
+* Use ng CLI prod build to remove ember CLI dependency